InbalPreuss/InbalPreuss-dna_storage_simulation_2d_rs_EC_erasure_old/README.md

 ## TODO:
-2. After synthesising the DNA we should
-    1) Done!
-Shuffle the data and then use the sort algorithm to sort the oligo according the barcode
-    2) Take M(= density of the sequencing) samples each time for the reading
-4. Make graphs for different M: 20, 50, 100.
-Each graph should use 10000 copies for one oligo.
-6. Explain in config that the barcode len is for ACGT, and the payload len is for Z1,Z2,...
+4. Explain in config that the barcode len is for ACGT, and the payload len is for Z1,Z2,...
 3-Mers, 3 nucleotides
+1. Add Multi threading
+2. Make RS for all oligos
+6. Check the time in the text handling - If it takes too long, we should remove this stage and generate random binary

 ## Inbal:

 1. Run KB Data and measure the time
 2. Run MB Data and measure the time

-## Future:

-1. Add Multi threading
-2. Make RS for all oligos
-3. Make RS for 16c3
-4. Make RS for 16c7
-5. Put everything in folders -> test folder, algorithm folder...
-6. Check the time in the text handling - If it takes too long, we should remove this stage and generate random binary

 ## Done: